 \section{Introduction}

 Edge intelligence and space-ground integrated networks (SGINs) are two new features of sixth-generation (6G) mobile networks.
-Edge intelligence aims to deliver pervasive, real-time artificial intelligence (AI) services to users~\cite{8808168,qumobile}, while SGINs ensure ubiquitous connectivity worldwide~\cite{sheng2023coverage}.
+Edge intelligence aims to deliver pervasive, real-time artificial intelligence (AI) services to users~\cite{8808168,qumobile}.
+Satellites are particularly valuable in extending coverage to remote and underserved regions without terrestrial infrastructure, and in serving as a complementary tier to offload traffic in congested urban areas.
+With their wide coverage footprints enabling successive service across different regions, SGINs can ensure ubiquitous worldwide coverage~\cite{sheng2023coverage}.
 The convergence of these two trends in 6G marks a transformative step toward integrating networking and intelligence in space, enabling AI services to reach every corner of the planet.
 For instance, the Starlink constellation has deployed over 30,000 Linux nodes and more than 6,000 microcontrollers in space~\cite{Space-Linux}, creating a satellite server network orbiting around the Earth.
-This advancement extends traditional 2D edge AI into a 3D space-ground integrated AI paradigm~\cite{chen2024space}, offering mission-critical AI services — such as healthcare, crop monitoring, and emergency response — anytime, anywhere~\cite{10579820}.
-One primary objective of space-ground integrated AI is to enable federated learning (FL)~\cite{chen2024space}, referred to as space-ground integrated FL (SGI-FL).
-Based on such technologies, pervasive ground clients collaboratively train AI models without sharing raw data~\cite{mcmahan2017communication,10453386}, while satellites act as parameter servers to periodically receive from, aggregate over, and redistribute model parameters to ground clients.
+This advancement extends traditional 2D edge AI into a 3D space-ground integrated AI paradigm~\cite{chen2024space}, offering mission-critical AI services anytime, anywhere~\cite{10579820}.